-Our inaugural event, "Trans policy issues: Why are we talking about sports?," brings into conversation Katie Barnes, feature writer for ESPN; Chris Mosier, Olympic Trials athlete and founder of TransAthlete.com; and Naomi Goldberg, deputy director and LGBTQ programs director of the Movement Advancement Project.
+Our inaugural event, "Trans policy issues: Why are we talking about sports?," brought into conversation Katie Barnes, feature writer for ESPN; Chris Mosier, Olympic Trials athlete and founder of TransAthlete.com; and Naomi Goldberg, deputy director and LGBTQ programs director of the Movement Advancement Project.

-Our life-saving work is made possible through the generous financial support of grassroots donors.
+Our work is made possible through the generous financial support of grassroots donors.
 We invite you to join us with a monthly or one-time gift.
 Your donation provides space for queer and trans students to experience the joy of being in community and help remove barriers to accessing queer- and trans-centered spaces.

 Stay up-to-date on all events, news, announcements, and more.